murchandamus/bips/bip-update-process.md

 BIP authors may decide on their own to change their BIP’s status from Draft to Abandoned.

 BIPs with the status Preliminary can be moved to Abandoned after an author announces that to the Bitcoin Developer Mailing List and the motion is not opposed within 14 days.
-One of the opposers must become the new BIP author for the BIP to remain Preliminary.
-A BIP can also be moved to Abandoned by BIP Editors, if it is not in active use, its author has become unresponsive and no new author volunteers within four weeks.
+To successfully oppose the move, one of the opposers must become the new BIP author for the BIP to remain Preliminary.
+A BIP can also be moved to Abandoned by BIP Editors, if it is not in active use, its author has become unresponsive, and no new author volunteers within four weeks.

 A BIP may evolve from Active to Abandoned when it is no longer in active use.
 Any community member may initiate this Status update by announcing it to the mailing list and no objections being raised for four weeks.